epiviz/epiviz-website/tutorials/content/metaviz/spline.md

 ![](/images/metaviz/SplineLinePlotAdded.png)

-IV.
-Updating chart settings from metavizR
+## Updating chart settings from metavizR

 We can update the colors and settings on the spline chart.
 For example, lets limit the y axis to be between -10 and 10.
-To do so we use the `set_chart_settings` method.
-We can list existing settings for a chart using the `list_chart_settings` function.
+To do so we use the 'set_chart_settings' method.
+We can list existing settings for a chart using the 'list_chart_settings' function.

 ```{r, eval=FALSE, echo=FALSE}
 # list available charts
 app$chart_mgr$list_chart_types()